Two films in three days, both about real controversial but remarkable 20th century women whose actions in the media caused them strife.

 Hannah’s personality is a strong one, though the critique of her being arrogant and unfeeling is fired at her in the film.
 Yet she is seen as sympathetic and charismatic and caring to her friends and devoted to her husband.
 But Naomi Watt’s Diana seems to lack that personality, and unlike Hannah, I know Diana well.

 Well, what I mean of course, is that I know lots about her.
 I am one of the many who admired her but didn’t meet her and my opinions are coming from third hand information – something abhorrent to me as a historian.
 The books about Diana that you might think methodologically are most reliable are the most dubious – those written by former ‘special friends’.
 I think that if one is really close to a famous person, that you protect and respect their confidences.
 I am very likely to return one source to the charity shop from whence it came, for the shallow tabloid mentality at its worst, aggrandising the author whilst decrying other special friends.
-Whenever I read, “Source close to…. says”, you know that they’re not real friends – or won’t remain so.
+Whenever you read, “Source close to…. says”, you know that they’re not real friends – or won’t remain so.

 So I wonder where this new Diana film gains its source, as her lover Hasnat Khan was a private man and this was a mostly secret affair, so how do we know what happened between them?
 My dubious book, by a special healer friend, does corroborate most of the film’s story.

-Unlike other reviewers, I don’t like to make personal remarks on an actor’s ability or looks or predict where their career will go because of a performance.
+Unlike other reviewers, I won’t make personal remarks on an actor’s ability or looks or predict where their career will go because of a performance.
 But I will say that I don’t think Naomi Watts has captured Diana.
 I’m half annoyed at actor of another nationality depicting our English Rose.
 I excused the Aussie in Elizabeth, my favourite film, because Cate Blanchett was magnificent.
 But Naomi did not convey the presence that I suspect Diana must have had, which went beyond face touching and hand holding.
 The Mail – my least favourite newspaper – showed a contrasting picture of Naomi doing the Bashir Panorama interview and the real Diana.
 French and Saunder’s makeup department were more accurate than this in their many take offs.
 Diana’s trademark immaculately thick swept hair was part of the glamour that earned Diana her celebrity status.
-Although Naomi says her role was no not mimicry but interpretation, her performance was not enough of either, and she hasn’t got the twinkling warmth or the downcast eyes right.
+Although Naomi says her role was not mimicry but interpretation, her performance was not enough of either, and she hasn’t got the twinkling warmth or downcast eyes right.

 I also did not warm to Hasnat Khan’s portrayal.
 I am aware that he is alive, and can be hurt by comments, and by a stranger who does not know the real person.
 But I will say that the arrogance of a high ranking surgeon who chain smokes but assumes his right as doctor to lecture patients on health, who constantly speaks of ‘my work’ like a scratched disk, who freaks about publicity though he encounters so little compared to Diana and her other lovers… I could break off to do a rant on experiences of allopathic doctors who assume that their intrusive, dangerous methods are the only right ones, and that when Hasnat asks for permission to do another operation, the “of course” of the next of kin is assumed, as so often is the case.